Sports in Arizona: Ice hockey

 The Arizona Coyotes are an inactive professional National Hockey League team formerly based in Glendale.
 They played their home games at Gila River Arena.
-They have never played in a Stanley Cup Finals.
+They have never played in a Stanley Cup Final.
 They moved to Arizona in 1996 from Winnipeg, Manitoba before deactivating in 2024, transferring their entire roster and staff to the Utah Mammoth.
 They played in NHL's Central Division.